davidamichelson/DIV6700/schedule.md

 ### Wednesday, October 9: Lecture on Reading Scripture
 *Assignments*

+- *Remix Topic* is due on Brightspace by 9 AM Central Time.

 - *Florilegium 5* due by is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.

 1. How did Ephrem and other Syriac authors of interpretive poetry describe aspects of salvation history which they considered to be beyond human comprehension?

-2. In your answer, you may wish to look at particular rhetorical techniques, such as the use of paradox, biblical symbolism, or reliance on the "gaps" in the biblical texts.
+	In your answer, you may wish to look at particular rhetorical techniques, such as the use of paradox, biblical symbolism, or reliance on the "gaps" in the biblical texts.

-- *Remix Topic* is due on Brightspace by 9 PM Central Time.

 ### Thursday, October 10: Fall Break - No Class